rushabh-v/rushabh-v/README.md

 </p>

 ### About me
-:mortar_board: I'm a junior pursuing my bachelor's in Information Technology.
+:mortar_board:  I am a junior pursuing my bachelor's in Information Technology.
 :man_technologist: I am passionate about Software Engineering, Open-Source and applied ML & I love interacting with other developers! :wink: